vbrusca/ZigMatrixUtils/README.md

 2. Mathematics for 3D Game Programming and Computer Graphics 3rd Edition by Eric Lengyel

 ## Project Goals
-1. Continuous development to complete the material covered in both books regarding linear algebra and matrix manipulations.<br>
+1. LT: Continuous development to complete the material covered in both books regarding linear algebra and matrix manipulations.<br>
-2. To keep the project up to date with new versions of Zig as the language matures.
+2. LT: To keep the project up to date with new versions of Zig as the language matures.
-3. To complete and refine the code documentation.
+3. LT: To complete and refine the code documentation.
+4. ST: Version 0.55: Add vector spaces, inner product spaces, basic matrix scaling functions.
+5. ST: Version 0.55: Add execution time tracking to the remaining unit tests.

 ## Running Unit Tests
 You can run the unit tests from inside the project with the following command.<br>